Workplace Trends: Research Spring Summit #wtrends19

 But further reflection has caused me to ask whether, in filling in the finer details, we have recently somehow lost our way?
 Are we, the ‘workplace profession’, instead of standing on giants’ shoulders, now just pandering to fads and fancies.
 Or, even more radical, might it be that ‘workplace’ is now done, and that we’ve run out of meaningful things to say?”

 Rob will speak for the motion that we have lost our way in workplace design and management.
-A worthy opponent (to be confirmed) will make the case against!
+Katrina will make the case against!
+More…

 Conference Moderators and Abstract Review Team

 Mark Eltringham, Workplace Insight and

 Mark Eltringham has worked in the office design and facilities management sector for 25 years.
 He is the publisher of www.workplaceinsight.net, an online publication that explores the relationships between commercial interior design, workplace management, technology, property, human resources, the wider business world and society.
 The publications is now the UK’s most widely read title in its field.
 More…